-- Our new Youth Discipleship program is a comprehensive Faith Formation and Confirmation Prep program beginning as a Freshman.
+- Our Youth Discipleship program is a comprehensive Faith Formation and Confirmation Prep program beginning the youth’s freshman year.
 Students will receive formation in their freshman, sophomore and junior year, which culminates in receiving the Sacrament of Confirmation in their junior year.
 Click here to learn more about the full program.

-- We use Matthew’ Kelly’s Decision Point program, along with a variety of enrichment including, guest speakers, prayer/reflection, games, activities.
+- We use Ascension Press’ Chosen program, along with a variety of enrichment including, guest speakers, prayer/reflection, games, activities.

-- We have a very FUN and ENRICHING retreat.
+- We host an engaging and enriching retreat each November.
 It’s sacred and it’s fun.
 It’s worth every minute, and some say they were surprised how much they got out of the experience.
-All are required to attend.
+All sophomores and juniors are required to attend.

-- We meet the 1st and 3rd Sundays of the month, starting on September 17 through early May with some breaks built in.
+- We meet the 1st and 3rd Sundays of the month, beginning September 20, 2020 through early May with some breaks built in.